OpenNBS/NoteBlockStudio/README.md

 > _Windows-only.
 Support for other platforms is coming soon!_

+> _We're having a TestFlight on macOS for an upcoming version!
+Join [here](https://testflight.apple.com/join/hg58hwbM)!_

 ## 📄 Project Status

 The current version is considered stable and feature-complete; as such, it's no longer accepting contributions or new features other than minor bug fixes.